What Is ACS Referencing?

 The explosion caused severe damage to the laboratory.1

-And the other uses italicized numbers in brackets:
+And the other uses italicized numbers in parentheses:

 The explosion caused severe damage to the laboratory (1).